unrealwork/atsd-use-cases/tutorials/calculated-values/README.md

 [![](./images/button.png)](https://apps.axibase.com/chartlab/978c79b4/4/#fullscreen)

-> In ChartLab, use the dropdown menu at the top of the visualization to select the year to be used as a baseline, or hardcode a year not included in the dropdown by modifying one of the dates in the `keyDates` list.
+In **ChartLab**, use the drop-down list at the top of the visualization to select the year to be used as a baseline, or hardcode a year not included in the dropdown by modifying one of the dates in the `keyDates` list.

 Key Components of This Visualization: